|

 right in the group above.
 (The buildings have been remodeled, but they

 remain in the same locations.)
-(MapQuest
+(Google

 |